nikolasibalic/nikolasibalic.github.io/_sources/index.rst.txt

    impact

-Making the world more easily understandable...
+Making the world more easily understandable.

-Starting with one atom and one photon at a time...
+Starting with one atom and one photon at a time, ending up building new tools and new infrastructure.

-Using guerilla fighting skills, applied to many-body non-equilibrium systems, helped with distributed tools, and with disregard of excessive labels...
+Using guerilla fighting skills, applied to many-body non-equilibrium systems, helped with distributed tools, and with disregard of excessive labels.

-With passion to improve knowledge accessibiliy and (re)use...
+With passion to improve knowledge accessibility and (re)use.

 This is a directory of my realized projects undertaken with the above stated goals and approach.
 They include both research, educational, open-source and community based projects.
-If you are **scientists or educator** check `Knowledge infrastructure`_, if you are **doing AMO physics research** check `Research`_, and if **you are learning** check `Teaching`_.
-Hopefully something would be useful, something can be reused in your work, something maybe intrquing, and you might even want to contribute and improve.
+If you are a **scientists or educator** check `Knowledge infrastructure`_, if you are **doing AMO physics research** check `Research`_, and if **you are learning** check `Teaching`_.
+Hopefully something would be useful, something can be reused in your work, something maybe intriguing, and you might even want to contribute and improve.
 You can also get in touch at
 **nikola  sibalic  delete_spaces_put_@  physics.org**